AdaCore/spark2014/docs/ug/en/source/how_to_use_gnatprove_in_a_team.rst

   Note that this also applies to subprograms which are called indirectly from SPARK code, either through a dispatching call or through a call to an access-to-subprogram, and to (predefined) operators like ``"="``.

+* [ADA_CALLS]
+  Calls to SPARK subprograms from subprograms that are not analyzed need to comply with the implicit or explicit preconditions used by GNATprove to analyze the called SPARK subprograms.
+This concerns the same subprograms as considered in [ADA_SUBPROGRAMS].

+  The (explicit or implicit) precondition to check is made up of:

+  * :ref:`Type Contracts` of both parameters and global objects taken as input of the callee

+  * :ref:`Preconditions` (explicit)

+  * the aliasing constraints of |SPARK| (implicit - the context shall not alias the callee's parameters and accessed global objects in ways that are not allowed in SPARK)

 * [ADA_RECURSIVE_SUBPROGRAMS]
   When the body of a subprogram is not analyzed by GNATprove, it shall not be